What is a School-Based Health Center?

 Watch this video to learn more about School-Based Health Centers

 The Office of School Health (OSH), a collaborative effort between the New York City Department of Education (DOE) and the New York City Department of Health and Mental Hygiene (DOHMH) manages the school-based health center (SBHC) program for New York City (NYC).
 Primarily located in areas with limited access to health care services, SBHCs have been providing on-site primary care to students for over 20 years.
 SBHCs are like a doctor’s office within a school and provide a great benefit to students.
 Research shows that SBHC can help a student manage his/her illness at school and, therefore, decrease absenteeism from school and parents’ time away from work as well as fewer hospitalizations and trips to the emergency room.
 A student that is healthy and shows up to class is better equipped for academic success.
-There are 129 SBHC serving 293 schools in the five boroughs of NYC.
+There are 138 SBHC serving over 330 schools in the five boroughs of NYC.

 School-based health centers are operated by Article 28, independent institutions; usually local hospitals, medical centers, or community-based organizations.
 The SBHC medical staff are not DOE employees; however, they go through the same security checks and fingerprinting as DOE employees.
 SBHCs are usually staffed by a multi-disciplinary team, which may include a nurse practitioner/physician assistant, physician, mental health professional, social worker, medical assistant, and health aide.